 Previously, we looked at common types of toxic relationships that can threaten your recovery, especially in the first few months after treatment.
-Now that you have an idea of what kinds of people might serve as roadblocks to you sobriety, we’ll look at some strategies for letting go of these relationships.
+Now that you have an idea of what kinds of people might serve as roadblocks to your sobriety, we’ll look at some strategies for letting go of these relationships.

 It’s important to keep in mind that cutting off toxic relationships doesn’t have to be forever.
 Needing some space from a friend or relative doesn’t mean that you can never return to a healthy, close relationship with them.
 In fact, taking time away to work on yourself can help you learn how to repair relationships that you’d like to return to and give you skills for communication, honesty, and vulnerability that can lead to stronger and healthier relationships in the future.

 One of the most important skills you can learn in recovery is developing healthy boundaries.
-In relationships, boundaries allow you to be close to others in a way that is healthy, mutually beneficial, and co-supportive instead of co-dependent.
-12-step recovery programs focus on areas like self-evaluation, accountability, and developing healthy perspective that are essential to creating positive boundaries.
+In relationships, boundaries allow you to be close to others in a way that is healthy, mutually beneficial, and co-supportive instead of codependent.
+12-step recovery programs focus on areas like self-evaluation, accountability, and developing a healthy perspective that is essential to creating positive boundaries.
 With healthy boundaries, you can let people into your life in a way that supports your recovery, even if you initially needed some space from them.